 The bad news is property taxes will be higher, and as non-EU residents, EU law limits British homeowners to spend only 90 days in the country out of every six months.

-The right to buy property in Spain
+Can you buy property in Spain after Brexit?

 The Spanish government made a significant effort with the "Golden Visa" to attract worldwide property buyers after the 2009 global recession.
 Hence, buying a property in Spain is not a privilege reserved for EU citizens.
 Anyone who can pay the purchase price plus relevant taxes can purchase a residence in Spain.
 Many people from all parts of the world own homes in Spain.
 Brexit has not altered the right to buy for UK nationals.